Firefighters Battling Fire At Isleton Mobile Home Park

-ISLETON (CBS13) – Firefighters are battling a fire in Isleton that has spread to a mobile home park.
+ISLETON (CBS13) – Firefighters are continuing to battle a fire in Isleton that spread to a mobile home park on Monday.

-Firefighters say wind-driven flames have destroyed 30 structures and are threatening 20 others.
-In total, 40 acres have burned.READ MORE: Wind-Driven Fires Spring Up Across Northern California
+Firefighters say wind-driven flames destroyed 30 structures and are threatening 20 others.
+In total, 40 acres have burned.READ MORE: Snow Falls on Massive Caldor Wildfire Footprint, Aiding Fire Crews, Adding Beauty

 There is currently an evacuation order from Rancho Marina RV Park to Pirates Lair Marina.
-The evacuation direction goes from the marina to Jackson Slough.READ MORE: Call Kurtis: California Lottery Payout Delays
+The evacuation direction goes from the marina to Jackson Slough.READ MORE: Multiple Arrests Made Following Weekend Sideshows In Sacramento

-PG&E has cut power to the island as a precaution.MORE NEWS: WATCH: Video Shows Massive Sideshow That Invaded Quiet Natomas Neighborhood
+PG&E has cut power to the island as a precaution.MORE NEWS: Modesto Missing Person Case Re-Opened 36 Years Later

 The Red Cross has opened a shelter in Lodi for those displaced by the fire.